 Don't feel down though, since YOU CAN learn these chords, just like I did, just like BB King did, just like every guitarist who you've ever seen did.

 Here is my best advice on how you can learn barre chords.

 So, how should you learn bar chords?

 - First of all, watch our beginner guitar lesson on barre chords.
 You'll have a better understanding of what barre chords are, and you'll get a chance to see the best way of fretting these chords.

-- Practice the things you see in the video guitar lesson, and in the meantime, learn some more barre chord shapes.
+- Practice the things you see in the video guitar lesson, and go through the barre chords chapter of my Beginner's Guitar Guide.

 - Once you are somewhat comfortable with them, learn some songs that use barre chords, for example: